 Add water, little by little, and mix to form a flowing batter.

 Heat oil for frying in a pan.
-Dip the filling balls in batter and drop them in hot oil.
+Dip the filling balls in the batter and drop them in hot oil.
 Use a fork for dipping.

 Fry the bonda on medium high heat until bonda are slightly browned.